 Archimedean Upper Conservatory aims to help each and every student pass successfully onto the college or university that best suits her or his personality, aspirations, and interests.
 As such, we urge students to take an active role in carefully and excitedly researching the schools they will be applying to and attending after high school.
 Students are encouraged to consider a broad range of post-secondary institutions in the pursuit of those schools that will be most fulfilling to them.

-Throughout junior year of high school, students will be asked to compose their college list, the list of schools they will begin working on applications for and applying to throughout the summer and beginning of senior year.
+Throughout the junior year of high school, students will be asked to compose their college list, the list of schools they will begin working on applications for, and applying to throughout the summer and beginning of the senior year.

 High school scores should match those of students in the upper 75-100th percentile range of currently enrolled freshmen.

 No students, regardless if they have the highest scores possible, should consider top colleges and universities to ever be safe schools since acceptance rates for these schools are extremely low for everyone.
 Top colleges and universities include schools like Brown, Columbia, Cornell, Dartmouth, Duke, Harvard, Princeton, Stanford, Pennsylvania, Yale, Amherst, Carleton, Grinnell, Haverford, Middlebury, Pomona, Reed, Swarthmore, Wellesley, and Williams to name a few.
 For these schools, the perfect GPA and test score provide still no guarantee of acceptance.